Visual Boy Advance Tutorial

 - You'd need VLC to play these AVI recordings (it's free).

 - If your plan is to upload the AVI recording to YouTube, YouTube will accept it despite its obscure codec.
 But it's a different story if you want to edit the recording first.

 - If you want to edit the movie, you'd need to convert it to MP4 first with Handbrake (a free video converter).
-Then you can use a movie editor such as Windows Movie Maker (which is free).
+Then you can use a movie editor.

 In my links page, I have some good links to sites where you can download ROMs.
 If you want to try to find more sites than what's in my collection of links, just Google around.
 For example, if you want to download Advance Wars just Google “download advance wars gba”.